zeyaoz/zeyaoz.github.i/essays/final-project-idea.md

 ## Special Sauce

-As users decide what item to request or what room to schedule to fit their needs, a AI-powered algorithm can be added to reccomend specific resources that are available to students.
-Using natural language processing and machine learning, the AI can process the user's custom message request and generate a response and reccomendation based on that specific request.
-AI will also be able to gather information from the students profile from profile creation, classifies the user based on their profile and generate a custom dashboard that displays available items/rooms for scheduling.
-The AI will only choose resources that are available, and also gives advice on how to use specific resources to users who may be considering scheduling the resources.
+As users decide what item to request or what room to schedule to fit their needs, an AI-powered algorithm can be added to recommend specific resources that are available to students.
+Using natural language processing and machine learning, the AI can process the user's custom message request and generate a response and recommendation based on that specific request.
+AI will also be able to gather information from the student's profile from profile creation, classify the user based on their profile, and generate a custom dashboard that displays available items/rooms for scheduling.
+The AI will only choose available resources, and also gives advice on how to use specific resources to users who may be considering scheduling the resources.

 ## The Group Behind the Project